-- ✓ Work with partners to raise awareness of hidden harm in Nottinghamshire and ensure the public and professionals have the information they need to spot the signs of slavery, abuse and exploitation and feel able to report concerns or respond to victims where appropriate - ✓ Support continued investment in public protection teams, the modern slavery and county lines team and consistent roll out of the Slavery and Exploitation Risk Assessment Conferencing (SERAC) model across Nottinghamshire - ✓ Support improvements to the partnership infrastructure for sharing information, identifying escalating risk and managing cases involving vulnerability and hidden harm.
+- Work with partners to raise awareness of hidden harm in Nottinghamshire and ensure the public and professionals have the information they need to spot the signs of slavery, abuse and exploitation and feel able to report concerns or respond to victims where appropriate - Support continued investment in public protection teams, the modern slavery and county lines team and consistent roll out of the Slavery and Exploitation Risk Assessment Conferencing (SERAC) model across Nottinghamshire - Support improvements to the partnership infrastructure for sharing information, identifying escalating risk and managing cases involving vulnerability and hidden harm.
 This will include work to ensure greater clarity of reporting and referral pathways

-3D.
-Supporting and enabling communities to help Make Notts safe
+Supporting and enabling communities to help Make Notts Safe

 Our communities are our greatest asset.
-I want to give residents more opportunities to get involved in tackling the issues affecting their area, increase levels of volunteering and support community activity that helps to deliver the ambitions of my plan.
+We want to give residents more opportunities to get involved in tackling the issues affecting their area, increase levels of volunteering and support community activity that helps to deliver the ambitions of this plan.

-I also want to ensure that communities have the trust and confidence in the police and feel able to share concerns and intelligence on the issues, risks and threats affecting their area as we work together to make Notts safe.
+We also want to ensure that communities have trust and confidence in the police and feel able to share concerns and intelligence relating to the issues, risks and threats affecting their community as we work together to make Notts safe.
+I will:-

-- ✓ Establish an annual £250,000 Make Notts Safe Fund for community led third sector organisations to take action to address the community safety issues they face - ✓ Increase involvement in volunteering, police cadets, Special Constabulary and community groups such as Neighbourhood Watch, Farm Watch and Community Speedwatch - ✓ Work with partners to support and fund if necessary 'trusted communicators' within communities to provide advice, information and outreach to those that may be affected by issues such as domestic abuse, exploitation, FGM and honour based abuse - ✓ Hold regular 'Meet the Commissioner' sessions across Nottinghamshire to gather views on residents' crime and community safety concerns and feedback on partner agency responses
+- Launch a £1m Make Notts Safe Grants Fund for third sector organisations to take action to address the community safety issues they face - Increase involvement in volunteering, police cadets, Special Constabulary and community groups such as Neighbourhood Watch, Farm Watch and Community Speedwatch - Work with partners to support and fund if necessary 'trusted communicators' within communities to provide advice, information and outreach to those that may be affected by issues such as domestic abuse, exploitation, FGM and honour based abuse - Hold regular 'Meet the Commissioner' sessions across Nottinghamshire to gather views on residents' crime and community safety concerns and feedback on partner agency responses